geobricks/geoserver-css2sld/README.txt

 INSTALLING THE CSS2SLD Servlet
 -------------------------------

+1) import CSS modules on geoserver lib folder
-1) create under geoserver WEB-INF folder:
+2) create under geoserver WEB-INF folder:

     tomcat_geoserver/webapps/geoserver/WEB-INF/classes/org/fao/fenix/

-2) copy the CSS2SLDServlet to the folder
+3) copy the CSS2SLDServlet.java to the folder
-3) rename it to CSS2SLDServlet.java
 4) copy the servlet-api.jar to (servlet-api is the jar used by tomcat in tomcat/lib)

     tomcat_geoserver/webapps/geoserver/WEB-INF/lib